jamfor999/worktree-ex/README.md

 ## Troubleshooting

-### Buffers not remapping correctly
+### Buffers not persisting/restoring correctly

-Make sure `auto_remap_buffers` is enabled in your config.
+Make sure `auto_persist_buffers` is enabled in your config.
 If issues persist, check that:
-- File paths are consistent (no symlinks causing path mismatches)
+- The buffer list directory `~/.config/worktree-ex/bufferlist/` is writable
-- Files exist in both worktrees at the same relative path
+- Files exist at the saved paths in the worktree
+- Buffers being saved are actual files (not special buffers like terminals)

 ### Statusline not showing branch